 You should be able to see the view like below:

-Full list of artisan commands with examples will be presented below.
+Full list of php artisan commands list with examples will be presented below.

 You can use this place to come back and find the right command for you.